lhl/strix-halo-testing/llama-cpp-cuda-hip.md

 - **RDNA attention**: Invest in vector/tile FA kernels and shared‑mem tiling to close the gap to tensor‑accelerated attention on NVIDIA/CDNA.
 - **KV cache format**: FP16 vs Q8_0 tradeoffs (memory vs attention FP16 compute).
 Long‑context runs can become attention‑bound; choose KV precision accordingly.
 - **Stream‑K tuning**: Already used on NVIDIA Volta+ and CDNA; improve decomposition thresholds for better occupancy on tall/wide GEMMs.

+## Measuring real‑world performance

+### Baseline tokens/s with llama-bench
+- Run `llama-bench` on the standard llama.cpp LLaMA-2 7B quant configs (INT8 and FP16 baselines) for both `decode` and `prefill` passes.
+Capture the reported tokens/s and the optional per-op timings (build with `-DLLAMA_CUDA_DEBUG=ON` to emit kernel timings).
+- Derive an empirical effective bandwidth per token: `bytes_touched_per_layer / measured_time`.
+Compare this to the roofline estimate to quantify how much reuse, caching, and overlap shrink the effective bytes vs the theoretical 6.4 MB/token.
+- When comparing architectures, normalize by theoretical HBM/throughput to express results as % of peak compute or % of peak bandwidth; keep precisions separate (INT8 vs FP16) to avoid mixing tensor-unit ceilings.

+### Kernel microbenchmarks and GEMM shape sensitivity
+- `tests/test-backend-ops perf` exercises individual kernels (mmq, fattn, mmf) with tunable shapes and precisions.
+Use it to sweep matrix aspect ratios that match production (tall/skinny, wide/tall, small batch) and record sustained GFLOPs/GB/s.
+- Not all GEMMs are equal: llama.cpp matmuls span from square projections to skinny attention blocks.
+Measure how throughput drops outside TensorCore-friendly tile sizes to understand which paths dominate time even when aggregate MAC counts are similar.
+- Cross-check microbench results with the shapes invoked during `llama-bench` by logging `ne` dimensions; this highlights when e2e stalls stem from shape-specific underutilization vs scheduler gaps.

+### Hardware profiling for ground truth
+- **NVIDIA**: Nsight Compute/Nsight Systems provide per-kernel `dram__bytes`, TensorCore utilization, occupancy, and timeline gaps.
+Export CSV traces and align with llama-bench timers to attribute time to memory stalls vs compute.
+- **AMD**: rocprof / Omniperf report MFMA occupancy, global memory bytes, and wave occupancy.
+Enable rocWMMA counters where available to confirm attention WMMA usage on RDNA3/CDNA.
+- From profiler counters compute effective bandwidth and math throughput per kernel, then aggregate per token/layer.
+This validates the empirical bytes/token numbers and shows where overlap hides latency.

+### Interpreting results and known limitations
+- Warmup effects and cache residency skew early tokens; discard the first N iterations or run long prompts before sampling metrics.
+- Mixed precision complicates “GFLOPs” ceilings—track INT8 vs FP16 ops separately and compare to the correct hardware peak for each.
+- HIP profiling can miss counters on some SKUs; fall back to timeline traces when utilization numbers are unavailable.
+- Dynamic kernel selection (mmq vs BLAS, WMMA vs tile) depends on shape and build flags; log the chosen kernels during bench runs so measurements map to code paths.
+- Even with detailed data, overlap between compute and memory transfers means the simple roofline is an upper bound.
+The methodologies above turn the gap between theory and practice into measurable numbers you can track across code revisions.